 With this approach the source files will always be as up to date as the last scheduled run and, since other users are not editing them directly they will remain intact.

-If you would like users to be able to refresh the searches you have built on their own then you must make a copy of the workbook and then 'disconnect' your own login from the workbook.
+If you would like users to be able to refresh the searches you have built on their own then you may make a copy of the workbook and then 'disconnect' your own login from the workbook.

 Save a copy of your workbook and then follow the steps below